-There was no new appointment of new Director for the financial year ended 31 December 2021.
+There was no new appointment of new Director for the FYE2022.
 Nonetheless, the Board will utilise independent search firms in identifying suitable candidates for appointment of directors in the future when the need arise.

 6. Chairperson of the NC

 The NC is led by Low Yen Hoon, the Independent Non-Executive Director, who directs the NC for succession planning and appointment of Board members and Senior Management by conducting annual review of board effectiveness and skill assessments.
 This provides the NC with relevant information of the Group's needs, allowing them to source for suitable candidates when the need arises.